seespace/inair-documentation/Getting Started/1. Build your first app/3_Build_A_Simple_Slideshow.md

 ```
 The variable `ui:width`, `ui:height`, `ui:positionX` and `ui:positionY` are variables that define the boundings of the view group.

-Look back at the initial wireframe, we need an Image `UIImageView`, and 2 text labels (`UITextView`).
-Add them to the `UIViewGroup`, we get the following
+Look back at the initial wireframe, we also need an Image `UIImageView`, and 2 text labels (`UITextView`).
+Add them to the `UIViewGroup`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>